liamharper2453/MoonlightTVLauncher/README.md

 # How to use

 ## What do I need to use this?
- - A rooted WebOS TV with the Moonlight TV app installed
+ - A rooted WebOS TV with the Moonlight TV app installed.
- - A game controller that can connect to your PC
+ - A game controller that can connect to your PC.
- - A GameStream host on your PC, for example: Nvidia GameStream
+ - A GameStream host on your PC.
+For example, Nvidia GameStream.
  - Python 3
  - [pywebostv](https://pypi.org/project/pywebostv/)
  - [ares-cli](https://www.npmjs.com/package/@webosose/ares-cli)